hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/product-issue-template---for-non-user-story.md

 about: This template is designed to keep non-feature or non-functional tasks organized and actionable.
 title: "[Team] <Brief Description of Task or Initiative>"
-labels: 'Complexity: Missing, Feature: Missing, milestone: missing, Role: missing,
+labels: 'Complexity: Missing, Feature: Missing, Milestone: missing, Project: Missing,
-  size: missing'
+  Role: missing, Size: missing'
 assignees: ''

 ---